 ran, sat, sag, tab, dad, ax, ham, hat, am, pal

 Write the word the on the whiteboard.
 Say “This is the word the.”

 “What is this word?
 Point to the word.
 Slide your pointer finger under the word while you read it.”
 Have student repeat this 3 times.

 “Now, stand up.
 Spell the word, tapping once for each letter down your arm.
 Then read the word again while sliding your hand from shoulder to wrist.”
-Have student repeat this 3 times.
+Have the student repeat this 3 times.

-“Now write the word in a red marker on your whiteboard saying the letters aloud as you write and underline the word as you read it.”
+“Now write the word in a red marker on the whiteboard saying the letters aloud as you write and underline the word as you read it.”
 Have the student write, read and underline 3 times.

 “Can you give me the word in a sentence?”